 Green Manufacturing And Recycled Shutters In New York City We offer window treatments that are recyclable or contain some recycled material in them because we believe in providing you with sustainable shutter products.
 Polywood® shutters are not only a completely recyclable shutter, but they are also made of up to 20% recycled Polywood content.
 We’re the only shutter company in New York City or even America that does that.
 Sunburst supports green products, designs, and buildings.
 We aim for reusing our materials whenever possible.
 We recycle water that cools down parts when they come out of ovens.
 We reuse packaging materials.
 We reuse shutter fragments – or regrind them and recycle them into new shutters.
 Each year we recycle hundreds of tons of materials.
 When we prepare our window treatments to be transported to your residence for installation, we insert reusable corner pieces on the louvers’ edges and use minimal cardboard to pack up the shutters.
 Non-Toxic Paint Finish For Shutters Our plantation shutters are coated with patented paints that are environmentally safe – and are even below the standard volatile organic compound (VOC) emissions allowed.
 In our manufacturing method, our paints don’t give off fumes.
 We mean it when we declare our paints are safe.
 Polywood Shutters do not emit harmful gasses – so you and your household can relax and savor your window treatments.
 The Only Shutter Recycling Program in New York City, NY If you ever desire to switch out your window treatment styles, we have a shutter recycling program in New York City to keep Polywood shutters out of landfills.
-All you have to do is take down the shutters yourself, and contact our store manager, Dennis, at 631-246-3930 to schedule a pick-up.
+All you have to do is take down the shutters yourself, and contact our store manager, Darren, at 631-246-3930 to schedule a pick-up.
 We will pick up your shutters and reuse some part of them in future Polywood shutters.
 This is the case for Polywood shutters only—we are not equipped to recycle other shutter brands.
 With this program, it’s easy to recycle Polywood shutters.
 And, together, we’re helping keep the environment green in New York City.